CHARACTERFUL COTTAGE IN THE POPULAR VILLAGE OF TUCKENHAY NEAR TOTNES

-An enchanting character cottage in the popular village of Tuckenhay on the banks of Bow Creek near Totnes.
+An enchanting mid terrace cottage in the popular village of Tuckenhay on the banks of Bow Creek near Totnes.

 This cosy stone built cottage has oodles of character and remains very unspoilt.